 “Under the direction of Joseph Trafton the National Theater Orchester played so smoothly and elegantly, that it sounded as luxurious, as if they were playing the “Rosenkavalier.”
 Rhein-Neckar Zeitung

 Trafton is currently 1st Kapellmeister at the prestigious Nationaltheater Mannheim, and has also recently conducted the Baden-Baden Philharmonic Orchestra and Basel Symphony Orchestra.
-Productions this season include La Traviata, Die Lustige Witwe, La Bohéme, Carmen, Der Freischütz, L’Elisir d’Amore, Cavalleria Rusticana, Pagliacci, The Idiot.
-He will also conduct the world premiere of the ballet 2 Gents with music commissioned from Thomas Siffling, as well as Prokofiev’s Romeo and Juliet and the ballet Othello with music from John Adams, Aaron Jay Kernis, and Philip Glass.
+Productions this past season include La Traviata, Die Lustige Witwe, La Bohéme, Carmen, Der Freischütz, L’Elisir d’Amore, Cavalleria Rusticana, Pagliacci, The Idiot.
 In addition, he conducts family symphonic concerts including Stravinsky’s Firebird Suite, Dvorak’s New World Symphony, Mussorgsky’s Pictures at an Exhibition, Ravel’s Ma Mere L’oye Suite, Milhaud’s Le Boeuf sur le Toit and more.